How to Ask for Connection Without Pushing Your Partner Away

 Couples therapy—especially EFT—is designed to help both partners understand and shift the dynamic together.
 If your partner is open to attending, it can be a powerful way to reconnect.

-But individual therapy is also a meaningful choice, especially if:
+Individual therapy is also a meaningful choice, especially if:

 What If We’re Rebuilding Trust After an Affair?